ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 #### Required Parameters

-- **Server hostname**: The server hostname or the IP address of your Databricks Warehouse or Cluster.
+- **Server hostname**: The server hostname or the IP address of your Databricks Warehouse.
 For example, `62596234423488486.6.gcp.databricks.com`.
 - **HTTP Path**: The API endpoint path for the Databricks resource you want to access.
 For example, `/sql/1.0/warehouses/44899g7346c19m95`.
 - **Personal access token**: Personal access tokens are used for secure authentication to the Databricks API instead of passwords.
 For example, `dapi783c7d155d138d8cf14`.

 #### Optional Parameters

-- **Port**: The port number of the Databricks Warehouse or Cluster.
+- **Port**: The port number of your Databricks Warehouse.
 The default port number is `443`.
 - **Default Catalog**: The default catalog to use for the connection.
 - **Default Schema**: The default schema to use for the connection.

 ### Setup

-- Navigate to your Databricks workspace, select the desired cluster or SQL Warehouse, and find **Server Hostname** and **HTTP Path** within the connection details tab.
+- Navigate to your Databricks workspace, select the desired SQL Warehouse, and find **Server Hostname** and **HTTP Path** within the connection details tab.

   <div style={{textAlign: 'center'}}>
       <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/datasource-reference/databricks/connection-details.png" alt="Databricks: Connection Details" />